Why does WebRTC use UDP?

 What latency can I expect with WebRTC?

-For un-tuned media you can expect sub-500 milliseconds.
-If you are willing to tune or sacrifice quality
+For un-tuned media, you can expect sub-500 milliseconds.
+If you are willing to tune or sacrifice quality for latency, developers have gotten sub-100ms latency.

 Why would I want unordered delivery for DataChannels?